apple-oss-distributions/dyld/testing/README.txt

 run in.
 LOG() will capture messages in a per image queue.
 By default these logs are emitted if a test fails, and they are ignored if a test succeeds.
 While debugging tests logs can be emitted even during success by setting the LOG_ON_SUCCESS environment variable.
 This allows us to leave logging statements in production dyld_tests.Fdtra

-To support tests that are platform specific, add the BUILD_ONLY: line which specifies the platform.
-Valid platforms are: MacOSX, iOS, watchOS, and tvOS.
-When a specific platform is specified, a new min OS version can also be specified via the BUILD_MIN_OS option.
-For instance:
-    // BUILD_ONLY: MacOSX
-    // BUILD_MIN_OS: 10.5

 Note, to run the tests as root, you need to first set "defaults write com.apple.dt.Xcode EnableRootTesting YES", and then check the "Debug process as root" box in the Test scheme on the ContainerizedTestRunner scheme.